Kate Gosselin Goes On Awkward First Dates In ‘Kate Plus Date’ Teaser, Confirms One Guy Is A ‘Good Kisser’

 — TLC Network (@TLC) May 13, 2019

-The six-part Kate Plus Date series will show the mom of 18-year-old twins Mady and Cara and 15-year-old sextuplets Hannah, Leah, Alexis, Joel, Aaden, and Collin as she tries to look for love.
-But it was a long time coming.
-Kate Gosselin’s daughters have been trying to get her to date for years, as previously shared by the Inquisitr.
+The series was apparently a long time coming.
+Kate Gosselin’s daughters have been trying to get her to date for years, as was previously shared by The Inquisitr.

-During Discover’s Television Critics Association panel earlier this year, Kate Gosselin told reporters she went on “strictly blind dates” with 10 mystery men for the new series.
-The reality star told TCA reporters that the most difficult part of her search for love was the “awkwardness” of the journey and she said the blind dates were very “hit or miss.”
+During a panel discussion earlier this year, Kate Gosselin told reporters that she went on “strictly blind dates” with 10 mystery men for the new series.
+The reality star told Television Critics Association reporters that the most difficult part of her search for love was the “awkwardness” of the journey, and Kate said that the blind dates were very “hit or miss.”

 “The whole thing was I didn’t realize how awkward I feel on this whole journey,” Gosselin said, per Fox News.
 “I’ve learned so much about myself and so much about how I react.
 It’s painful at times – I’m hard to watch.”

 Based on Kate Gosselin’s press interviews for her new reality TV venture, it’s hard to tell if she actually found love or not.
-Either way, there won’t be Bachelorette-style make-out sessions on Kate Plus Date as the mom of eight was set on a making a “respectful, G-rated show” so her kids can watch it without gagging.
+Either way, there won’t be Bachelorette-style make-out sessions on Kate Plus Date.
+The mom of eight was set on a making a “respectful, G-rated show” so that her kids can watch it without gagging.

-Last year, Kate Gosselin told People that her kids want her to find a man so she doesn’t end up all alone when they all go off to college.
-Kate admitted that she even started picturing herself as a “spinster,” and realized that she didn’t want that to be her fate.
+Last year, Kate Gosselin told People that her kids want her to find a man so that she doesn’t end up all alone when they go off to college.
+Kate admitted that she even started picturing herself as a “spinster,” and then realized that she didn’t want that to be her fate.

 While it remains to be seen if Kate Gosselin found love on reality TV, her estranged ex-husband seems skeptical of her chances.
 In an interview with Us Weekly, Jon Gosselin said, “I don’t think anyone can [find love on TV].
 I think you need to find it [organically].”